 A broker can find the right 70% LTV mortgage deal for you.

 Trussle, for example, works with 90 lenders offering about 12,000 deals.

 Make sure you know how much a mortgage will really cost you before taking it out.

 This is known as the true cost.
 It’s the total amount you'll pay back over the initial fixed or discounted period.

+To work it out, add up the interest, capital repayments and fees.
 Or you can ask a broker to help you.

 ¹ Money Advice Service: How much deposit do I need for a mortgage?

 Rated 4.9/5 on Trustpilot - the UK's top rated online mortgage broker